The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: (Co)bar constructions, the Feynman transform and the master equation

-\begin{rmk} There are a several versions of the Feynman transform for PROP\-(erad)s.
-The first ---and this is the one we use here--- is essentially the dioperadic resolution \cite{Gan}.
-This corresponds to the bracket we have introduced.

-The second version is more complicated uses the resolution of \cite{Val} and an accordingly changed bracket.
-We defer that discussion to \cite{feynman}, where we introduce transforms depending on a fixed set of generators.

 For the quantum master equation, we never want to resolve the horizontal composition.
-This operation yields the multiplication for the Gerstenhaber/BV structure and is inherent in the definition of $e^S$ which is the physically relevant exponentiated action \cite{Zwie,KontSchw}; see e.g.\ equation (\ref{exponentialeq}). \end{rmk} \begin{thm} Let $\O$ be a (wheeled) PROP(erad) and let $\op{P}$ be a $\fr{K}$- twisted (wheeled) PROP(erad).
-Then there are one to one correspondences
+This operation yields the multiplication for the Gerstenhaber/BV structure and is inherent in the definition of $e^S$ which is the physically relevant exponentiated action \cite{Zwie,KontSchw}.

-Where for the non--wheeled case $ME$ are the degree $0$ solutions to the master equation (\ref{meeq}), and for the wheeled case QME is the set of degree $0$ solutions to the quantum master equation (\ref{qmeq}).

-More generally using $\F_{\D}$ the same holds true for a pair of a $\D$ twisted $\O$ and $\K\D^{-1}$ twisted $\P$.
-In particular this works for $\O$ being $\D=\K$--twisted and $\P$ being untwisted. \end{thm}

-\begin{proof} The proof is completely analogous to the modular case.
-Since the $\F(\O)$ is free when forgetting the differential, we get the series $S$.
-Now looking at the differential part, we have the two internal differentials and the external differential packed into $d$.
-Without the external one the equation for a dg--morphism would just be $dS=0$.
-The external part, suitably dualized, just adds edges.
-If these are self--gluings they appear in the term with $\Delta$ if not they appear in the term with $\Gbracket$. \end{proof}

-It should be noted that one important example of this theorem has been proved in \cite{MMS}.
-In particular they define a wheeled PROP $PolyV^{\circlearrowright}:=F\K^{-1}(Com)=\K^{-1}\F(Com)$ where $Com$ is the $\SS$ bimodule with the trivial representation in each bi--degree, and also its obvious extension to a wheeled PROP.
-Here $\K=\s_{out}$ is used in its form as a coboundary and $F$ is the free PROP.
-In our language this is equivalent to being in the image of the Feynman transform.
-The differential defined in \cite{MMS} in this interpretation is exactly the one induced by the Feynman transform.